The main symptoms you get with ALL are caused by not having enough normal blood cells, because there are too many blast cells in your bone marrow.

 - the types of blood cell in your bone marrow

 - the number of blood cells in your bone marrow (too many or too few).

 The results can also tell them if the blood cells in your bone marrow are cancerous.

+People with blood cancer will have changes in the genes of cells affected by the cancer.
+These changes aren’t the type to be passed on through families.
+They are only found in the affected cells, such as leukaemia cells.
 The study of these gene changes is called cytogenetics or molecular genetics.
 Cytogenetic tests are usually done on cells from your blood or from your bone marrow, before you start any treatment.

 Liver function tests